Have you ever heard of self-insertion or author insertion in fiction?

 Self-insertion usually reads like thinly veiled memoir or autobiography.
 There is no distinction between the author’s voice and the point-of-view character’s (or main character’s) voice.
 There’s a reason for that.

 However, we also have a general tendency to view others’ actions in reverse: that their positive actions are externally influenced.
 For example, we might think of a man making sacrifices for his family: “I’m glad he’s doing the right thing by his family, because that’s what a good father is supposed to do.”
-We’re assuming he is acting out of duty or adherence to status quo rather than out of the goodness of his own heart.
-And yet we might think that same man is trying to ruin our day if he cuts us off in traffic because we are assuming his negative actions are internally influenced.
+We’re assuming he is acting out of duty or adherence to status quo rather than out of the goodness of his own heart and love for his family.
+And yet we might think that same man is trying to ruin our day if he cuts us off in traffic—”That jerk almost killed me!”—because we are assuming his negative actions are internally influenced.
 That’s known as fundamental attribution error.

 That said, readers intuitively recognize the difference in how a character’s motivations and actions are conveyed—whether the character views actions and consequences as internally or externally caused.
 In most fiction writing, writers create all of their characters using fundamental attribution error, even the point-of-view character or main character.
 When author insertion happens, writers create the point-of-view character or main character using attributional bias, so the story will read as something very personal for the author.